ceph/ceph/doc/man/8/osdmaptool.rst

 **osdmaptool** is a utility that lets you create, view, and manipulate OSD cluster maps from the Ceph distributed storage system.
 Notably, it lets you extract the embedded CRUSH map or import a new CRUSH map.
+It can also simulate the upmap balancer mode so you can get a sense of what is needed to balance your PGs.

 Options